 An example of a priority you can set and focus on would be customer onboarding.
 So how long is it taking you to onboard customers?

-The last thing is to try to get experience outside of the CS function or find ways to collaborate with other teams.
-Customer success doesn't happen in isolation, it's a way of doing business.
+You should try to get experience outside of the CS function or find ways to collaborate with other teams.
+Why?
+Because customer success doesn't happen in isolation, it's a way of doing business.

 So understanding how other parts of the business work is incredibly valuable.
 If you can't afford to have a stint in product or marketing or sales or engineering, perhaps you can find different projects you can collaborate with those teams on.